nunomourinho/ForensicVMServerAndClientDocs/docs/user/memory_dump_vm.rst

 2) Press the "Add Data Source" Button on the Autopsy Software
 -------------------------------------------------------------
-In Autopsy, press the "Add Data Source" button to begin importing the memory dump.
+Open Autopsy and initiate the process of adding a new data source by pressing the "Add Data Source" button.
+This button typically resides in the main toolbar.

 .. figure:: img/memory_dump_0008.jpg
    :alt: Press "Add Data Source"